 With sustainability, creativity and community driving everything they do,

-If you're a creative you'll probably have come across Glug already, but if not we'll tell you a little about it.
-This event is always packed to the brim with graphic designers, illustrators, animation wiz kids and loads of other creative types.
-Held at the Patterns nightclub, the evening could begin with a mingle around the bar, trying out VR headsets, watching live art or pulling your own screen print.
+If you're a creative type you'll probably have come across Glug already, but if not we'll tell you a little about it.
+This event is always packed to the brim with graphic designers, illustrators, animation wiz kids and loads of other creative people.
+Often held at the Patterns nightclub, the evening could begin with a mingle around the bar, trying out VR headsets, watching live art or pulling your own screen print.
 This gets everyone chatting before the line-up of speakers begin.
 Past speakers have included David Shrigley, Supermundane and Kyle Bean.
 Get ready to be inspired!

 We're cheating slightly on this one but felt it was too great a networking platform to miss out.
 If you haven't come across Meetup yet then we urge you to give it a go!
 This is a great space to create online communities, find people with similar interests in Brighton and take part in those interests together.
 You are encouraged to create your own events and invite your group to take part.
 So if we haven't listed an event that you would be looking for here, then check out the Meetup site and see if it exists.
 If not, we'll leave it up to you get it up and running.